gIsaak/molecular-dynamics/journal.md

 End of week report:

-As planned Isacco implemented the Velocity-Verlet algorithm to in addition to the Euler one.
+As planned Isacco implemented the Velocity-Verlet algorithm to in addition to the Euler method.
-To calculate the velocities an timestep t the Velocity-Verlet algorithm needs the forces at timestep t and t+dt, therefore we decided to remove forceMatrix and instead save the forces at each timestep in parameterMatrix.
+To calculate the velocities at timestep t the Velocity-Verlet algorithm needs the forces at timestep t and t+dt, therefore we decided to remove forceMatrix and instead save the forces at each timestep in parameterMatrix.
 To make more intuitive the way parameters are stored in parameterMatrix, we changed the name to PC3T.
+This choice makes for easier development since the name indicates the indices of the paramters we are trying to store.
 ```
 # Create n x d x 3 numpy array of floats "PC3T" to store n particles
 # P = particle, C = coordinate (x, y or z), 3 = (position,velocity, force), T = timestep